Finding out that a loved one is facing the prospect of reformative training in Singapore can be a heavy and confusing experience.

 - Recreational activities that encourage personal development

-The minimum duration for reformative training is between 18 and 30 months, depending on the offender’s behaviour and progress.
+The minimum duration of reformative training is 18-30 months, depending on the offender’s behaviour and progress.

 When Will Reformative Training Be Ordered?